 - (a) Appeal From a Judgment, Order, or Decree of a District Court Exercising Original Jurisdiction in a Bankruptcy Case.
 An appeal to a court of appeals from a final judgment, order, or decree of a district court exercising jurisdiction under 28 U.S.C. § 1334 is taken as any other civil appeal under these rules. - (b) Appeal From a Judgment, Order, or Decree of a District Court or Bankruptcy Appellate Panel Exercising Appellate Jurisdiction in a Bankruptcy Case. - (1) Applicability of Other Rules.
-These rules apply to an appeal to a court of appeals under 28 U.S.C. § 158(d) from a final judgment, order, or decree of a district court or bankruptcy appellate panel exercising appellate jurisdiction under 28 U.S.C. § 158(a) or (b).
-But there are 3 exceptions: - (A) Rules 4(a)(4), 4(b), 9, 10, 11, 12(b), 13-20, 22-23, and 24(b) do not apply;
+These rules apply to an appeal to a court of appeals under 28 U.S.C. § 158(d)(1) from a final judgment, order, or decree of a district court or bankruptcy appellate panel exercising appellate jurisdiction under 28 U.S.C. § 158(a) or (b), but with these qualifications: - (A) Rules 4(a)(4), 4(b), 9, 10, 11, 12(c), 13-20, 22-23, and 24(b) do not apply;

-- (B) the reference in Rule 3(c) to "Form 1 in the Appendix of Forms" must be read as a reference to Form 5; and - (C) when the appeal is from a bankruptcy appellate panel, the term "district court," as used in any applicable rule, means "appellate panel." - (2) Additional Rules.
+- (B) the reference in Rule 3(c) to "Form 1 in the Appendix of Forms" must be read as a reference to Form 5; - (C) when the appeal is from a bankruptcy appellate panel, "district court," as used in any applicable rule, means "appellate panel"; and - (D) In Rule 12.1, "district court" includes a bankruptcy court or bankruptcy appellate panel. - (2) Additional Rules.
 In addition to the rules made applicable by Rule 6(b)(1), the following rules apply:

-(A) Motion for rehearing.
+(A) Motion for Rehearing.

-- (i) If a timely motion for rehearing under Bankruptcy Rule 8015 is filed, the time to appeal for all parties runs from the entry of the order disposing of the motion.
-A notice of appeal filed after the district court or bankruptcy appellate panel announces or enters a judgment, order, or decree but before disposition of the motion for rehearing becomes effective when the order disposing of the motion for rehearing is entered. - (ii) Appellate review of the order disposing of the motion requires the party, in compliance with Rules 3(c) and 6(b)(1)(B), to amend a previously filed notice of appeal.
-A party intending to challenge an altered or amended judgment, order, or decree must file a notice of appeal or amended notice of appeal within the time prescribed by Rule 4 excluding Rules 4(a)(4) and 4(b) measured from the entry of the order disposing of the motion. - (iii) No additional fee is required to file an amended notice.
+- (i) If a timely motion for rehearing under Bankruptcy Rule 8022 is filed, the time to appeal for all parties runs from the entry of the order disposing of the motion.
+A notice of appeal filed after the district court or bankruptcy appellate panel announces or enters a judgment, order, or decree - but before disposition of the motion for rehearing - becomes effective when the order disposing of the motion for rehearing is entered. - (ii) If a party intends to challenge the order disposing of the motion or the alteration or amendment of a judgment, order, or decree upon the motion then the party, in compliance with Rules 3(c) and 6(b)(1)(B), must file a notice of appeal or amended notice of appeal.
+The notice or amended notice must be filed within the time prescribed by Rule 4 excluding Rules 4(a)(4) and 4(b) measured from the entry of the order disposing of the motion. - (iii) No additional fee is required to file an amended notice.

-(B) The record on appeal.
+(B) The Record on Appeal.

-- (i) Within 14 days after filing the notice of appeal, the appellant must file with the clerk possessing the record assembled in accordance with Bankruptcy Rule 8006 and serve on the appellee a statement of the issues to be presented on appeal and a designation of the record to be certified and sent to the circuit clerk. - (ii) An appellee who believes that other parts of the record are necessary must, within 14 days after being served with the appellant's designation, file with the clerk and serve on the appellant a designation of additional parts to be included. - (iii) The record on appeal consists of: - the redesignated record as provided above;
+- (i) Within 14 days after filing the notice of appeal, the appellant must file with the clerk possessing the record assembled in accordance with Bankruptcy Rule 8009 - and serve on the appellee - a statement of the issues to be presented on appeal and a designation of the record to be certified and made available to the circuit clerk. - (ii) An appellee who believes that other parts of the record are necessary must, within 14 days after being served with the appellant's designation, file with the clerk and serve on the appellant a designation of additional parts to be included. - (iii) The record on appeal consists of: - the redesignated record as provided above; - the proceedings in the district court or bankruptcy appellate panel; and

-- the proceedings in the district court or bankruptcy appellate panel; and - a certified copy of the docket entries prepared by the clerk under Rule 3(d).
+• a certified copy of the docket entries prepared by the clerk under Rule 3(d).

-(C) Forwarding the record.
+(C) Making the Record Available.